visxnu/MATPLOTLIB/README.md

-Here's a sample `README.md` file for a repository involving Matplotlib:

----

 # Matplotlib Visualization Repository

 Welcome to the **Matplotlib Visualization Repository**!
 This repository contains examples, tutorials, and projects showcasing the power of **Matplotlib**, a widely used Python library for creating static, interactive, and animated visualizations.